Tann18/pneumonia_ai/README.md

 ## Author

 **Tanmay Das**
-Computer Science Undergraduate
-Project developed as part of academic and research work in applied machine learning and medical imaging.
+Developed this project as part of a 24-hour hackathon, focusing on rapid prototyping, model integration, and end-to-end deployment within strict time constraints.

 ## Overview